jjerry/OkDeepLink/readme.md

 OkDeepLink provides a annotation-based api to manipulate app deep links.

 - register deep links  with annotation `@Path`、`@Activity`
-- start  deep links by service which  inject to Activity with annotation `@Service`
+- start  deep links by service which generates an implementation by `Annotation-processor`, auto inject to activity with annotation `@Service`
 - url or bundle parameters auto inject to activity , restore  when activity recreate  by annotation `@Query`
 - async intercept deep links in ui  thread  with annotation `@Intercept`
 - support activity result  with `rxJava`